All Episodes

 Every time she sings, she expels gas out there.

-Well, I don't know if it's a baritone extra baritone voice.
+Well, I don't know if it's a baritone, extra baritone voice.

-I don't know what the I don't know what I don't I don't know what frequency is.
+I don't know what the, I don't know what, I don't, I don't know what frequency is.

-There's uh no news on that.
+There's no news on that.

-Basically it's a mess out there, and what happens is that she farts when she sings.
+And what happens is that she farts when she sings.

 We're not talking about makeup here.